joelhawksley/identity/components/slides.md

 # [fit] ~6s
 ### [fit] GET + assert

-^ In our monolith;s test suite, Controller tests take about six seconds for loading a page and asserting against its contents.
+^ In our monolith's test suite, Controller tests take about six seconds for loading a page and asserting against its content.

 ^ What about our new unit tests?